pablogonzales2009/chat-sound/README.md

 # Chat Sound
-A small gmod addon to play whatever sound you want once someone chats
+A small gmod addon to play a sound you once someone chats Has a cvar to change the sound.